abhinandhand/backend-timeline/README.md

 # NodeJS backend for the Rabobank Frontend assignment

 This backend is a real plain express service to serve one file of transactions.
-To see the model of the transaction feel free to take a look into the `transactions.json` file.
+To see the model of the transactio feel free to take a look into the `transactions.json` file.

 - Start with npm install ```npm install```